Dr Thea Gomelauri

 Conference Papers

-The Hebrew Bibles in Georgia, presented at the seventh International Conference on Jewish Field Studies: Findings, Experiences, and Conceptualization, organised by the Research Center of the Jewish Museum and Tolerance Center (Moscow), 18–20 November, 2024.
+The Hebrew Bibles in Georgia, presented at the seventh International Conference on Jewish Field Studies: Findings, Experiences, and Conceptualisation, organised by the Research Centre of the Jewish Museum and Tolerance Centre (Moscow), 18–20 November, 2024.

 Sacred Jewish Books in Medieval Georgia: The Lailashi Codex and the Bret Bibles, presented at the conference on Creating More Holiness: Books, Scrolls and Icons as Carriers of Sacredness, organised by Freie Universität Berlin, 23-25 September, 2024.